gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-02/index.md

 {{< note txt="There will be a movie about it, and probably a few books!">}}
 The whole world was watching the US election and that COVID pandemic.
 And then, as if that wasn't enough, there was an attempted insurrection in America on 6th of January, 2021.

 At this point, I finally broke, and I got a twitter account to watch it all unfold.
 I was actually meant to be taking a day off work to start a long weekend with my wife.
-It turned out we both just watched news all weekend. ¯\\_(ツ)_/¯.
+It turned out we both just watched news all weekend.
+¯\\_(ツ)_/¯

-Over the next few days until Joe Biden got sworn in as the US president, I read a lot of Twitter and News.
+Over the next few days until Joe Biden got sworn in as the US president, I read a lot of Twitter and news.
 One facinating thing that was visible during the aftermath of the event, was the groups of people trying to identify the individuals involved.
 And this wasn't the police.
 It was really interesting watching investigative outfits like [bellingcat](https://www.bellingcat.com/) and others scour through the social media putting the clues together.

 It' got me thinking about the future of surveillance software, and anti-facial recognition.